-In its application, which was supported by the direct testimony and exhibits filed by CWSNC witness Ahern, the Company requested an overall cost of capital of 8.54%.
-Such request was based on a capital structure of 48.97% long-term debt, 51.03% common equity, and an embedded cost of debt of 6.60%, and a return on common equity of 10.40%.
-Pursuant to the First Stipulation, CWSNC and the Public Staff have agreed that a capital structure consisting of 49.00% long-term debt and 51.00% common equity, an embedded cost of debt of 6.60% and a return on common equity of 9.75% are appropriate for use in this proceeding.
+In its application, which was supported by the direct testimony and exhibits filed by CWSNC witness Paulina M. Ahern, the Company requested an overall cost of capital of 8.54%.
+Such request was based on a capital structure of 48.97% long-term debt, 51.03% common equity, and an embedded cost rate of debt of 6.60%, and a cost rate of common equity of 10.40%.
+Pursuant to the First Stipulation, CWSNC and the Public Staff have agreed that a capital structure consisting of 51.00% common equity and 49.00% long term debt, a return on debt of 6.60% and a return on equity of 9.75% are appropriate for use in this proceeding.

 Public Staff witness Craig testified in support of the agreed upon capital structure and cost rates on the components of the capital structure.
-Witness Craig contended that it is widely recognized that a public utility should be allowed a rate of return on capital that will allow the utility, under prudent management, to attract capital under the criteria or standards referenced by the Hope and Bluefield decisions.
+Witness Craig contended that it is widely recognized that a public utility should be allowed a rate of return on capital that will allow the utility, under prudent management, to attract capital under the criteria or standards referenced by the Hope2 and Bluefield3 decisions.
 He maintained that if the allowed rate of return is set too high, consumers are burdened with excessive costs, current investors receive a windfall, and the utility has an incentive to overinvest.
 However, if the return is set too low and the utility is not able to attract capital on reasonable terms to meet future expansion for its service area, witness Craig asserted that future service obligations may be impaired.
 Witness Craig explained that because a public utility is capital intensive, the cost of capital is a very large part of its overall revenue requirement and is a crucial issue for a company and its ratepayers.

-With respect to capital structure, witness Craig testified that in this proceeding, through discovery, it was determined that CWSNC was in position to update its capital structure to 48.61% long-term debt and 51.39% common equity; however, as part of the First Stipulation, CWSNC agreed to a lower (i.e., less expensive) cost capital structure consisting of 49.00% long-term debt and 51.00% common equity.
+With respect to capital structure, witness Craig testified that in this proceeding, through discovery, it was determined that CWSNC was in position to update its capital structure to 48.61% long-term debt and 51.39% common equity; however, as part of the First Stipulation, CWSNC agreed to a lower (i.e., less expensive) cost capital structure consisting of 49% long-term debt and 51% common equity.